ianperrin/MMM-ModuleScheduler/README.md

 * `schedule` is required and determines when the notification will be sent.
 It should be a valid cron expression - see [crontab.guru](http://crontab.guru/).
 * `payload` is optional and its contents will be determined by the module receiving the notification.

-* When specifying your cron values you'll need to make sure that your values fall within the ranges.
-For instance, some cron's use a 0-7 range for the day of week where both 0 and 7 represent Sunday.
-We do not.
-And that is an optimisation.
+* When specifying your schedule values make sure that your values fall within the ranges below.

 | **Unit** | **Format** |